Logging like 'Pi' – card

 • Which decision did I make?

-Without documentation, this context disappears.
-Six months later, you’re staring at code wondering, “What was I (and my LLM) thinking?” 🤭
+However, six months later, you’re staring at code wondering, “What was I (and my LLM) thinking?” 🤭

 I’ve been a fan of pi.dev and inspired by Picard’s meticulous record-keeping, Pi itself built a pi.dev extension called pi-captains-log that brings this Star Trek tradition into your development workflow.